aws/aws-pdk/CONTRIBUTING.md

 1. Fork the repository.
 2. Modify the source; please focus on the specific change you are contributing.
 If you also reformat all the code, it will be hard for us to focus on your change.
-3. Run `yarn build` to ensure everything builds and tests correctly.
+3. Run `pnpm build` to ensure everything builds and tests correctly.
-  > This will execute `npx nx run-many --target=build --output-style=stream --nx-bail` to build all sub-projects in the workspace.
+  > This will execute `pnpm nx run-many --target=build --output-style=stream --nx-bail` to build all sub-projects in the workspace.
 4. Commit to your fork on a new branch using [conventional commit messages](CONTRIBUTING.md#commits).
 5. Send us a pull request, answering any default questions in the pull request template.
 6. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.